This guide is for xBand App v2.4.0 and Firmware v3.02.126 and later.

 With Automatic time, xBand will vibrate the current time at regular intervals, for example once an hour or every quarter.

-This feature can be toggled on or off in the app.
-Additionally, you can customize the format of the time information you receive: choosing to include hours and minutes, or only minutes.
+This feature can be toggled on or off in the app or through a button command.
+In the app you can adjust the interval and customize the format of the time information you receive: choosing to include hours and minutes, or only minutes.

 Similar to the other time functions, automatic time continues to operate even when xBand is disconnected from your phone.